Suggestion: Watch the 5 minutes video tutorial before reading this article

 Can I get a residence permit if I buy property in Spain?

-In comparison to many other countries, Spain gives you the opportunity to get permanent residency, in case you buy a property that’s worth EUR 500,000 or more.
+Spain gives you the opportunity to get permanent residency if you buy a property worth EUR 500,000 or more.

 Best places to buy property in Spain

-Not surprisingly, prices have increased much in Barcelona over the years and with an average rate of 7% since 2013.
-Now, you need to pay around EUR 300,000 for a newly built and spacious 1-bedroom apartment in the city center.
+Not surprisingly, prices have increased much in Barcelona, averaging at 7% yearly since 2013.
+Nowadays, you need to pay around EUR 300,000 for a newly built 1-bedroom apartment in the city center.

-Investors have been drawn to Madrid’s property market, thanks to the lucrative investment opportunities for rental properties.
-The government has even went so far as to introduce new regulations in Madrid.
+Investors have been drawn to Madrid’s property market thanks to its rental market.
+The government even went so far as to introduce new regulations in Madrid.

-Valencia is the most popular place to buy property in Spain at the moment.
-So far, 60% of the buyers in 2019 have chosen the Mediterranean coastal regions on the mainland, in the Balearics, and the Canary Islands.
+In 2019, as many as 60% of all property buyers chose the Mediterranean coastal regions on the mainland, in the Balearics, and the Canary Islands.

 Valencia is more of a tourist destination and you can find studios for as little as USD 40,000 – 60,000.
 You can also find new modern studios for as little as USD 100,000.